Swiss8191/Peak-Stamina/README.md

 -   `/stamina set <amount>`: Set your current stamina to a specific value.
 -   `/stamina attr <attribute> <value>`: Modify a personal stamina attribute.
 -   `/stamina debug`: Full debug readout of all stamina stats, penalties, and attribute multipliers.
+-   `/stamina reload`: Reloads all caches and config values.

 ----------